Are Pressure Cookers Safe?

-According to manufacturers, pressure cookers can “prepare slow-cooked meals in a fraction of the time.”
+According to their manufacturers, pressure cookers can “prepare slow-cooked meals in a fraction of the time.”
 More crucially, many companies explicitly advertise their pressure cookers as, in the words of a commercial made by Power Pressure Cooker XL manufacturer Tristar Products, “always safe to use.”
 But as dozens of consumers have learned, pressure cookers can also explode, leading to severe burn injuries and hurried visits to the emergency room.

 Pressure cookers feature a sealed pot that, when heated, turns liquid into steam.
 As this steam pressure rises, water’s boiling point increases as well, allowing foods to cook more quickly than usual.
 Elevated pressure also forces moisture inside food, lowering cook times further and tenderizing tough foods efficiently.
-But in a series of recent federal lawsuits, home cooks claim that some popular pressure cookers may be harboring devastating product defects.
+But in a series of recent lawsuits, home cooks claim that some of the most popular pressure cookers may be harboring devastating product defects.

-Power Pressure Cooker XL Lawsuits – Tristar Products, Inc.
+Power Pressure Cooker XL Lawsuits – Tristar Products

 Tristar Products, Inc., manufacturer of the “As Seen On TV” Power Pressure Cooker XL, has seen the most legal trouble.
 Today, multiple injured consumers have filed personal injury lawsuits against Tristar Products, saying the Power Pressure Cooker XL can explode due to an alleged design defect.

 At least 20 pressure cooker lawsuits have been filed against the company across the country.
 In court documents, consumers say the Power Pressure Cooker XL’s safety features can “fail” during normal operation, leading to terrifying explosions and second or third-degree burns.
 Our own product liability attorneys are representing over a dozen of these injured cooks.